open-wc/open-wc/packages/es-dev-server/README.md

 import foo from './node_modules/bar/bar.js';
 ```

-Because we use [es-module-lexer](https://github.com/guybedford/es-module-lexer) for blazing fast analysis to find the imports in a file without booting up a full-blown parser like babel, we can do this without noticeable impact on performance.
+Because we use [es-module-lexer](https://github.com/guybedford/es-module-lexer) for blazing fast analysis to find the imports in a file without booting up a full-blown parser like babel, we can do this without a noticeable impact on performance.

 For the actual resolve logic, we internally use [@rollup/plugin-node-resolve](https://github.com/rollup/plugins/tree/master/packages/node-resolve) so that you can keep the resolve logic in sync between development and production.
 When using a config file, the `nodeResolve` can also be an object which accepts the same options as the rollup plugin. options.